 - A limited liability partnership is similar to the limited partnership, but it may have several general partners.

 Forming a Partnership

-Partnerships are usually registered with the state in which they do business, but the requirement to register varies from state to state.
+Partnerships are usually registered with the state in which they do business, but the requirement to register and the types of partnerships available vary from state to state.
 Partnerships use a partnership agreement to clarify the relationship between the partners, the roles and responsibilities of the partners, and their respective shares in the profits or losses of the partnership.

 It is relatively easy to form a partnership, but, as noted above, the business must be registered with the state where the partners do business.
 Depending on the state, you may have the choice of one or more of the types of partnerships mentioned above.
 Once you have registered with your state, you can then proceed to the other typical tasks in starting a business.

 An individual can join a partnership at the beginning or after the partnership has been operating.
 The incoming partner must invest in the partnership, bringing capital (usually money) into the business and creating a capital account.
 The amount of the investment and other factors, like the amount of liability the partner is willing to take on, determine the new partner's investment and share of the profits (and losses) of the business each year.

 When a partnership is formed, one of the first acts of the partners should be to prepare and sign a partnership agreement.
 This agreement describes all the responsibilities of the partners, sets out each partner's distributive share in profits and losses, and answers all the "what if" questions about what happens in a number of typical situations.